 Though Bangladesh is not a net tea deficit country, it has started import of tea since 2006-07 as shown in figure-6.
 The tea traders imported record highest quantity, 5.79 million Kg of tea, in 2010-11.
-Import of low priced tea has already created serious consequences for domestic industry.
-For example, price of tea for Bangladesh in action fell down and large quantity of tea remained unsold due to withheld of two auctions (nos.
+Import of low priced poor quality tea has already created serious consequences for the domestic industry.
+For example, price of Bangladesh tea in auction fell and a large quantity of tea remained unsold in two auctions (nos.
 14 & 15) in 2010-2011.